Gleyber Torres Preview, Player Props: Yankees vs. Brewers

 Gleyber Torres At The Plate

-- In 42 games this season (30.9%), Torres has picked up an RBI, and in 18 of those games (13.2%) he had two or more.
+- Torres has an RBI in 42 of 137 games this season, with multiple RBI in 18 of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.